kudelskisecurity/sgxfun/paper/sgxpaper.md

-% SGX Secure Enclaves in Practice: Security and Crypto Review
+# SGX Secure Enclaves in Practice: Security and Crypto Review
-% JP Aumasson, Luis Merino — Kudelski Security

 Our Black Hat 2016 talk **SGX Secure Enclaves in Practice: Security and Crypto Review** is the first public report about the security of